Prescot Cables F.C.: Promotion to Northern Premier League

-Recent history since 2016
+History since 2016

 Paxton stepped down as manager in October 2016 and was replaced by former Skelmersdale assistant Brian Richardson, a former professional player with Blackpool.
 Richardson brought a number of players to Cables with him, including former F.C.
 Porto U19's captain Valter Fernandes.

 Cables won the Liverpool Senior Cup for the first time in their history at the end of the 2016–17 season, beating Southport of the National League 2–0.
 The game went viral due to a video of the fence collapsing behind the goal as a result of the fans celebrations after the first goal was scored.